lyubogeorgiev/Java-Advanced/Functional_Programming/README.md

 Creating a Predicate which takes a String as input and returns true if the word is less or equal to the desired length entered by the user.

+Exercise 07 - Find the Smallest Element
+-

+Creating a Function which takes List<Integer> which is the list of user input values and returning Integer which is the rightmost index of the smallest element in the list.